 All Compute Engine resources deployed through the Gateway controller are charged against the project in which your GKE clusters reside.
 The single-cluster Gateway controller is offered at no additional charge as a part of GKE Standard and Autopilot pricing.
 You can use the multi-cluster Gateway controller without additional charge during Preview.
-For more details on GKE multi-cluster Gateway controller pricing, see Enabling multi-cluster Gateways.
+Upon GA, multi-cluster Gateways will be charged according to the Multi Cluster Ingress and Gateway pricing.